Jayasenthur/walmart-sales-data-pipeline/README.md

 This will open an interactive Spark shell where you can directly execute Spark code.

 ## Apache Spark Web UI:

-The Spark Web UI is a useful tool for monitoring the status of your Spark jobs, checking resource utilization, and troubleshooting.
+The Apache Spark Web UI provides a visual interface to monitor the execution of our Spark applications.
+It offers valuable insights into spark job performance, resource utilization, and troubleshooting.

 ### 1\.
 Starting the Spark Web UI: